-7. What penalty is available for those who operate without appropriate permission?
+7. What penalty is available for those who operate in your jurisdiction without appropriate permission?

 The CNSF has authority to suspend the operations or intervene companies or establishments that carry out insurance activities without a license.
-According to article 495, those breaching articles 20 and 23 of the LISF and practicing active insurance operations without a license or acting as intermediaries in insurance operations performed without a license, may be subject to up to 15 years of imprisonment and a fine of up to approximately USD\$87,000, and those offering directly or as intermediaries insurance without a license may be subject to up to 10 years of imprisonment and a fine of up to approximately USD\$43,500.
+According to article 495, those breaching articles 20 and 23 of the LISF and practicing active insurance operations without a license or acting as intermediaries in insurance operations performed without a license, may be subject to up to 15 years of imprisonment and a fine of up to approximately USD\$ 89,292, and those offering directly or as intermediaries insurance without a license may be subject to up to 10 years of imprisonment and a fine of up to approximately USD\$ 44,646.